borhanmukto/Road-Injury-Severity-Prediction-Using-Decision-Tree/README.md

-In this project I analyzed Accident Data from Accident Research Institute in Bangladesh with recent datasets.
-Using this dataset I have prepared a model using Supervised Machine Learning Technics, Decision Tree.
+In this project, I analyzed Accident Data from Accident Research Institute in Bangladesh with recent datasets.
+Using this dataset I have prepared a model using Supervised Machine Learning Technics, Decision Tree, Random Forest, KNN, Naive Bayes, Logistic Regression, Support Vector Machines, XGBoost, AdaBoost